damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 who is responsible for it.

 1. Feature is drafted in an issue (PM)
+    * Business Problem this feature solves for documented.
+    * The impact of this business problem on organziations documented
+    * Competitive analysis done.
+Who else can solve this problem?
+What are our advantages and disadvantages?
+How do we sell against the competition?
+How does the competition charge for their solution?
+    * Who is the ideal audience for this new feature?
 2. Feature is planned in an upcoming release (PM)
+    * Go To Market strategy developed with marketing and customer success.
+How do we drive awareness and interest in our customer base and attract new customers?
 3. A feature proposal blog post is made (PM or Dev), where we'll describe
 	* What we are planning on doing,
 	* How you'll be able to buy it: CE or any EE Editions,